 Would you like to analyse and improve the communication possibilities of deafblind people?
 Then this is the programme for you.

-unique programme during which you acquire theoretical and
+and Deafblindness) is a unique programme during which you acquire

-methodological skills.
-These skills will enable you to analyse
+theoretical and methodological skills.
+These skills will enable you

-communication in situations that are specific to the field of
+to analyse communication in situations that are specific to the

-deafblindness.
-You will learn to apply this knowledge in the
+field of deafblindness.
+You will learn to apply this knowledge in

-contexts of research and intervention.
-The programme is especially
+the contexts of research and intervention.
+The programme is

-interesting for those who are already working as professionals and
+especially interesting for those who are already working as

-who would like to expand their basic knowledge and research
+professionals and who would like to expand their basic knowledge

 The programme starts with the course Introduction to Communication with people with Deafblindness.
 In this course, you will learn about fundamental communicative processes, including topics like early symbolic communication and narratives and the role of gestures in communication and thinking.